Note: This support article refers to the historical 1.0 version of the Aha! integration with Jira.

 - If you are looking for details about custom field mapping for 2.0, see "Integration field mapping (integrations 2.0)."

 Aha! enables you to map custom fields from Aha! to Components and other fields in Jira.
 In both cases, the integration is one-way from Aha! to Jira.
 This means that changes in Jira will not be reflected back to Aha!

 Mapping to Jira components

-Mapping to JIRA Components: Since JIRA restricts the values that these fields can take, you must ensure all of the following conditions are met:
+Since Jira restricts the values that these fields can take, you must ensure all of the following conditions are met:

-The process for mapping custom Aha! fields to default or custom fields in JIRA is the same as above except you may use the other custom fields (not only "predefined tags field").
-Also, linking Aha! custom fields to JIRA custom fields does provide a 2-way sync.
-Ensure that the values in each field match those that are in JIRA.
-For example, if you may only select one value in JIRA, you will set up a custom field as Pre-defined choice list type.
+The process for mapping custom Aha! fields to default or custom fields in Jira is the same as above except you may use the other custom fields (not only Predefined tags field).
+Also, linking Aha! custom fields to Jira custom fields does provide a two-way sync.
+Ensure that the values in each field match those that are in Jira.
+For example, if you may only select one value in Jira, you will set up a custom field as Pre-defined choice list type.

-Steps to set up mapping of fields in Aha! to JIRA fields
+Steps to set up a mapping of fields in Aha! to Jira fields

 - Set up the custom fields in Aha!

-- Test by sending a feature with the custom field values selected to JIRA (via the Actions menu).
+- Test by sending a feature with the custom field values selected to Jira via the More options button.

-Note (JIRA Sprints): It is common to attempt to map a custom field in Aha! to the JIRA Agile sprint field.
-However, the sprint field is key to the operation of JIRA Agile.
+It is common to attempt to map a custom field in Aha! to the Jira sprint field.
+However, the sprint field is key to the operation of Jira.
 Changing the sprint affects a number of things.
-The JIRA UI is able to display the sprint in a friendly way, but the API does not support translating the internal representation into a form that is useful to external systems.
-Unfortunately, this means that Aha! (and other external systems) cannot integrate.
+The Jira UI is able to display the sprint in a friendly way, but the API does not support translating the internal representation into a form that is useful to external systems.
+Unfortunately, this means that Aha! and other external systems cannot integrate.